TheOdinProject/curriculum/ruby/ruby.md

 For now, just think of it as the cool way of pushing onto an array.
 But note that `<<` is often overridden (like in Rails), and so it pays to be mindful of exactly what flavor of `push`ing you're doing.

 **Deleting Items** from an array should be done carefully because, if you're deleting items inside a loop or something like that, it will change the index of the other items and you'll need to anticipate this or live to regret it.
-Delete an item at a specific index using `.delete_at`, which is sort of like `pop`ing but from anywhere you want:
+Delete an item at a specific index using `delete_at`, which is sort of like `pop`ing but from anywhere you want:

     > my_arr = [1,2,3]
     => [1, 2, 3]